Bennisov/DMFV_RH_SFF/README.md

 s.py -> script for plotting and significance calc
 generate.py -> script for generating ntuples
-load.C / load.h -> script for bck
+load.C / load.h -> script for bck, data and signal cuts
-cuts.C / cuts.h -> script for sig
 mt2.h -> function for mt2 calc
-load and cuts are exactly the same apart from different tree variables
+precuts.C -> precuting signal to be similar to bck
+cuts.C / cuts.h -> obsolete